Sillybutts/TwirlyMegaXLBarrel/README.md

 # Twirly MegaXL Barrel
 A super-accurate MegaXL barrel that imparts a spin on the dart as it exits the barrel.

+#PLEASE READ
+###UPON FURTHER TESTING, I HAVE FOUND A BETTER BARREL DESIGN.
+THE TWIRLY BARREL ONLY OFFERED MARGINAL IMPROVEMENT UPON A SMOOTH BARREL, AND ONLY AT HIGH AIR VOLUME.
+THE NEW BARREL ALSO ONLY REALLY WORKS AT HIGH AIR VOLUME, BUT IS NOTICEABLY MORE ACCURATE THAN SMOOTH BARRELS.
+THE NEW BARREL CAN BE FOUND HERE: https://github.com/Sillybutts/TrivictusMegaXLBarrel

+###I AM LEAVING THIS PAGE UP FOR ARCHIVAL AND DEVELOPMENTAL REASONS.
+IF YOU THINK YOU CAN DO SOMETHING INTERESTING WITH THE TWIRLY BARREL, THE FILES ARE STILL AVAILABLE HERE.

 <img src="GHimages/MegaXL%20Twirly%20Barrel%20Improved%20v12.png" width="500">
 <img src="GHimages/MegaXL%20Twirly%20Barrel%20Improved%20v12%202.png" width="500">
 <img src="GHimages/MegaXL%20Twirly%20Barrel%20Improved%20v12%203.png" width="500">